You know that feeling when you get home from seeing a movie that was just so good you can’t wait to tell everyone you know… That’s me right now.

 How to plan a romantic surprise for your partner!

 Whether you’ve been together for two months or twenty years, there’s never a bad time to turn the everyday into a day to never forget.
-It can be as simple as a candlelit dinner, or as elaborate as what we planned with Our Date Nite.
+It can be as simple as a candlelit dinner, or extravagant as a helicopter trip to Waiheke for lunch.

 The element of surprise – essential to any romantic ‘surprise’ is that he doesn’t see it coming.
 I caught Blair off-guard by telling him that we were having lunch with friends in Onehunga, though he may have got a whiff of the surprise when I suggested he wear his new (but fairly casual) Zara shirt…

 To ensure he shows up on time and doesn’t schedule any other plans, you’ll have to tell him something – a little white lie – and I thought one that involved other people would ensure that we were on time.
 Set up a fake event – a movie night with friends, or even a surprise party for someone else.
 Don’t involve too many people in your plan if you don’t really need to, though – and only give him enough notice as really necessary.

 I didn’t even tell our friends that Blair and I were ‘planning to meet them’.
 So, when our drive to ‘lunch with friends’ took a turn into an industrial zone, a confused Blair wondering why we were turning into a ‘heliport-only’ road – even when I told him ‘we’re going in a helicopter’ he didn’t believe me, beginning to back out of the carpark.

 Plan something special